kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 * Usually the max concentration to be tested is around 200 uM (can go higher, depends on the solubility and resulting DMSO concentration in each well).
 * Number of compound concentration to be tested usually ~7 (can do more, assuming the amount of enzyme and substrate is sufficient), 1 additional for non-treated control.

-*Inhibition assay*
+*Enzyme inhibition assay*

 #.
 Retrieve protease stock from -80 C and thaw at room temperature.
 #.
 Add correct amount of Tris-HCl working buffer into each well.

     * Buffer to add = 40 uL - protease vol - substrate vol - compound vol
-    * Protease volume required for assay can fluctuate based on the concentration of protease stock after purification, so I cannot provide a fixed volume in this protocol.
-You will have to calculate the amount needed for your assay based on how much protease you get after purification.
+    * Protease volume required for assay can fluctuate based on the concentration of protease stock after purification, so it is not possible to provide a fixed volume in this protocol.
+Calculate the amount needed for your assay based on how much protease you get after purification.
     * The final volume of liquid in each well should be 40 uL.
 Adjust the buffer volume accordingly.

 #.
 Add correct amount of protease into each well.